-FlashMQ is a multi-threaded fast lightweight MQTT broker, still in development.
+FlashMQ is a multi-threaded fast lightweight MQTT broker.
 It’s written in C++, using mostly POSIX (Linux) APIs, as an event-driven multi-core state machine.
 This means it aims to scale linearly with the amount of cores in a system, and likewise incur load linear to the amount of clients/messages.
 Currently, it’s capable of reaching one million messages per second at 1.3 gbit/sec on a single four core server (and play full motion ASCII video at the same time 😉 ), and handle more than four million connections on one server.

 FlashMQ is still in beta, but it’s approaching its stable release.
 It’s on a release cycle and aims to provide the named features as stable.
-Serious testers are very welcome at this stage.

 - Simple yet powerful (fast and scales well).